From Soft Guidance to Hard Constraints on Diffusion Sampling

 $$\tilde{\mu}=\mu+s\,\Sigma\,\nabla_{x_t}\log p_\phi(y|x_t)$$

 where $\Sigma$ is the covariance of the denoising step and $s$ is a gradient scale.
-Intuitively, we are using the gradient of a classifier to steer the generation direction towards the condition's favor.
-By extension, $y$ does not have to be a class label and $p_\phi(y|x_t)$ does not have to be a classifier: $p(y|x_t)$ can be any differentiable predictor that predicts the condition $y$ of any modality given $x_t$.
+Intuitively, we are using the gradient of a classifier to steer the generation toward the condition.
+By extension, $y$ does not have to be a class label and $p_\phi(y|x_t)$ does not have to be a classifier. $p(y|x_t)$ can be any differentiable predictor that predicts the condition $y$ of any modality given $x_t$.

 In theory, $s=1$ is the correct value corresponding to exact $p(x_t|y)$.
 In practice, it is too weak because the diffusion model's score overwhelms the classifier gradient.
 Scaling up to $s>1$ is equivalent to sampling from a sharpened distribution: